ddsol/superStack/README.md

 //usage:

 //Note that named function expressions show up better in the stack.
-There are issues with named function expressions, but not in v8. process.nextTick(wrapCb(function tickHandler(){
+There are issues
+//with named function expressions, but not in v8. process.nextTick(wrapCb(function tickHandler(){
   throw new Error('Oh noes!');
 }));